 |Bosnia and Herzegovina||Indonesia||Republic of Moldova|

 |Bulgaria||Isle of Man||Saint Barthélemy|

 |Faeroe Islands||Luxembourg||Svalbard and Jan Mayen Islands|

 |Germany||Morocco||United Kingdom of Great Britain and Northern Ireland|

 Learn more about including or excluding taxes based on your customer’s location.

-If you're setting specific prices for products and have location-based tax settings enabled, then upload your prices exactly as you want them to appear and to be charged.
+If you're setting specific prices for products and have dynamic tax-inclusive pricing enabled, then upload your prices exactly as you want them to appear and to be charged.
 Shopify won't make any adjustments to specific prices.
 Prices for countries and regions in the previous list should be uploaded with the tax included.

 If you previously restricted some products from being shipped to certain countries or regions before setting up your international prices, then you need to ensure that those products now have a valid shipping method to those countries or regions in your shipping profiles.